Structured Modernization

 • No rushed migrations

-The objective is a stable, enforceable digital foundation.
-Once stabilized, additional systems can be layered safely.
+The objective is a stable, teachable, enforceable digital foundation.
+Once that foundation is working, additional systems can be layered safely.

 Modernization With Oversight